Electa-Git/PowerModelsDistributionStateEstimation.jl/docs/src/quickguide.md

 data["bus"]["2"]["va_start"] = [0.00, -2.0944, 2.0944]
 ```
 It should be noted that providing a bad initial value might result in longer calculation times or convergence issues, so the start value assignment should be done cautiously.
 If no initial value is provided, a flat start is assigned by default.
-The default initial value of each variable is indicated in the function where the variable is defined, as the last argument of the `comp_start_value` function (this is valid for both imported PowerModelsDistribution and native PowerModelsSE variables).
+The default initial value of each variable is indicated in the function where the variable is defined, as the last argument of the `comp_start_value` function (this is valid for both imported PowerModelsDistribution and native PowerModelsDistributionStateEstimation variables).

 ## Updating Variable Bounds